kingan1/Reinforcement-Learning/cart_pole/README.md

 + Technically this fully passes the reinforcement learning task, but still doesn't use reinforcement learning

 ### Step 3: Use reinforcement learning

+Since the above worked so well, we will now try and predict how it works.
++ Essentially, our action is determined from the state (arr len4) and returns either 0 or 1.
++ So we will make a neural net to determine, given the state, the probability of 1 or 0

++ Average return: 199